sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 A VLIW processor's instruction flow is much like a superscalar, except the decode/dispatch stage is much simpler and only occurs for each group of sub-instructions.
 No VLIW designs have yet been commercially successful as mainstream CPUs.

+## Out of Order Execution (OoO or OoE)

+If branches and long-latency instructions are going to cause bubbles in the pipeline(s), then perhaps those empty cycles can be used to do other work.
+To achieve this, the instructions in the program must be reordered (**instruction scheduling** and **register renaming**).
+Compiler completes static instruction scheduling (rearranged instruction stream at compile time), processor completes dynamic instruction scheduling (renaming registers and reorder instruction stream at runtime).
+The processor must keep a mapping of the instructions in flight at any moment and the physical registers they use.
+The extra logic of scheduler is particularly **power-hungry** because those transistors are **always** working.

+### The Brainiac vs Speed-demon Debate

+Brainiac designs are at the smart-machine end of the spectrum, with lots of OOO hardware trying to squeeze every last drop of instruction-level parallelism out of the code, even if it costs millions of logic transistors and years of design effort to do it.
+In contrast, speed-demon designs are simpler and smaller, relying on a smart compiler and willing to sacrifice a little bit of instruction-level parallelism for the other benefits that simplicity brings.
+Which would you rather have: 4 powerful brainiac cores, or 8 simpler in-order cores?
+When it comes to the brainiac debate, many vendors have gone down one path then changed their mind and switched to the other side.

+## Memory

 ## Reference